jenineharris/rwow-template/README.md

 The following should be changed to fit your project:

 <ul>
   <li> Change the title, "Brown School RWoW Poster Template for your Fabulous Project" to your project title.
-Leave the "title: <br>" as it is.
+Leave the "title: /<br/>" as it is.
   <li> Change the author name, "by Jenine K. Harris, PhD" to your name.
-Leave the "author:" and "- name: <br>" as it is.
+Leave the "author:" and "- name: /<br/>" as it is.
 </ul>

 The following are optional changes: